This Discussion channel is currently closed.

 Default_avatar

-S Lagaard over 6 years ago
+S Lagaard about 7 years ago

 The Public Utilities Commission has protected the electric consuming public for many years, and for that we are grateful.
 It is imperative that the PUC continue to investigate fees.
 More importantly, I would implore the PUC to eschew fees that "punish" distributed producers, such as those with solar or wind generation.
 These producers are helping to bring us a greener, sustainable future.
 In fact, I would advocate that these fees be reduced or eliminated, or at the most, applied to energy sold back to the utility.
 Higher fees will hinder increases in our carbon-free electric production, and applied retroactively on existing installations, greatly change the economics.
 This is unreasonable.
 Thank you for your consideration.